Alert Logic Requirements for Virtual and Physical Appliances

 WAF runs on the following EC2 instances:

-Instance Family Instance Type Processor Architecture vCPU Network Performance Network Bandwidth EBS Volume Size (Root) EBS Volume Size (Log)
+Instance Type vCPU Traffic Capacity EBS Volume Size (Root)

 * Estimated total network bandwidth peak processing capacity.
 Actual performance depends on application.